pnp/blog/content/post/spfx-toolkit-vscode-v-4-0-release/index.md

 ![sign in entra app reg form](images/sign-in-entra-app-reg-form.png)

 It is possible to do that either manually, and SPFx Toolkit will give you detailed step-by-step guidance to do that, or automatically, which is the default and recommended method.
-By selecting the automatic method SPFx Toolkit will use CLI for Microsoft 365 under the hood to sign in using Azure CLI Entra Application Registration to create a SPFx Toolkit Entra Application Registration with all of the needed permissions for you.
-After it completes this process it then retrieves the client Id and tenant Id of this new App Registration and performs regular sign using the newly created app.
-This may sound complex and magical 🪄 and belive me it is not.
-Actually from your point of view it's as easy as signing in twice.
+By selecting the automatic method SPFx Toolkit will use CLI for Microsoft 365 under the hood to sign in using Azure CLI Entra Application Registration to create an SPFx Toolkit Entra Application Registration with all of the needed permissions for you.
+After it completes this process it then retrieves the client ID and tenant ID of this new App Registration and performs regular sign using the newly created app.
+This may sound complex and magical 🪄 and believe me it is not.
+Actually from your point of view, it's as easy as signing in twice.
 First to your Azure Tenant where the new Application Registration will be created and then to your Microsoft 365 tenant.
 Just check it out in action 👇

 ![sign in](images/sign-in.gif)

-Of course it is still possible to just login using an exsiting Entra Application Registrration you already have on your tenant or you created one manually.
-In this case SPFx Toolkit will not prefil the Client and Tenant Id and you will need to fill them out on your own when performing the sign in.
+Of course, it is still possible to just login using an existing Entra Application Registration you already have on your tenant or you created one manually.
+In this case, SPFx Toolkit will not prefil the Client and Tenant ID and you will need to fill them out on your own when performing the sign-in.
 Let's see this flow in action 👇

 ![sign in over existing app](images/sign-in-existing-app.gif)

-Also please do remember we usually will need to do that one time as SPFx Toolkit keeps you authenticted so the next time you open up VS Code you will be already signed in to your Microsoft 365 tenant.
+Also please do remember we usually will need to do that one time as SPFx Toolkit keeps you authenticated so the next time you open up VS Code you will be already signed in to your Microsoft 365 tenant.

 For more details on this change please check out the [SPFx Toolkit wiki](https://github.com/pnp/vscode-viva/wiki/5.3-Login-to-your-tenant-&-retrieve-environment-details).

 ## New SPFx Toolkit settings

-SPFx Toolkit already provides a lot of features which may be overwhelming at start.
-Also some of those may just not be relevant to your work so in order to allow you to customize this product to your specific needs we extended the extensions with two new settings which allow you to show/hide the tenant health incidents list and tenat-wide extenstion list.
+SPFx Toolkit already provides a lot of features which may be overwhelming at the start.
+Also, some of those may just not be relevant to your work so in order to allow you to customize this product to your specific needs we extended the extensions with two new settings which allow you to show/hide the tenant health incidents list and tenant-wide extension list.

 ![settings](images/settings.png)

 ## Filter samples by SPFx extension type

 SPFx Toolkit Sample Gallery provides 400+ projects that you may use as your own project.
-With a single click you may download a selected sample along with providing a new name to make a brand new solution that may be a huge kick start for your work.
-In this release we added an additional filter option to make it super easy to find the sample you are looking for.
-Till now you could filter by name, description, author, SPFx version and component type.
-Now we enchanced this functionality allowing you to filter by extension type.
+With a single click, you may download a selected sample along with providing a new name to make a brand-new solution.
+This may be a huge kickstart for your work.
+In this release, we added an additional filter option to make it super easy to find the sample you are looking for.
+Till now you could filter by name, description, author, SPFx version, and component type.
+Now we enhanced this functionality allowing you to filter by extension type.
 This filter option shows up only if you selected the 'Extension' component type in the previous filter.

 ![extension filters](images/extension-filters.png)

 ## More guidance

-SPFx Toolkit not only about developing and managing your SPFx solutions but also it's about learing and helping you get started with SharePoint Framework in general.
-That is why this extension comes along with a dedicated step-by-step walkthrough that introduces you to SharePoint Framework from the very beginging, by providing you guidance on what SPFx is, how to setup a new tenant and your local workspace for SPFx development and how you may leverage SPFx Toolkit to boost your work to the next level.
-In this release we improved the initial steps of this walkthrough by providing more information and guidance that introduces you to SharePoint Framework and what dependencies you need to start SPFx development.
+SPFx Toolkit is not only about developing and managing your SPFx solutions but also it's about learning and helping you get started with SharePoint Framework in general.
+That is why this extension comes along with a dedicated step-by-step walkthrough that introduces you to SharePoint Framework from the very beginning, by providing you guidance on what SPFx is, how to set up a new tenant and your local workspace for SPFx development, and how you may leverage SPFx Toolkit to boost your work to the next level.
+In this release, we improved the initial steps of this walkthrough by providing more information and guidance that introduces you to the SharePoint Framework and what dependencies you need to start SPFx development.

 ![more guidance](images/more-guidance.png)

 ## 👏 You ROCK 🤩

-This release would not have been possible without the help of some really awesome folks who stepped in and joined our journey in creating the best in class SharePoint Framework tooling in the world.
+This release would not have been possible without the help of some really awesome folks who stepped in and joined our journey in creating the best-in-class SharePoint Framework tooling in the world.
 We would like to express our huge gratitude and shout out to:

 - [Guido Zambarda](https://github.com/GuidoZam)
 - [Nico De Cleyre](https://github.com/nicodecleyre)